EnergyBasedFlowClassifier/EFC/README.md

 detection using the inverse Potts model](https://arxiv.org/pdf/1910.07266.pdf)

-The folder **Multi_class EFC** contains scripts used to perform experiments with the Multi-class EFC with CICDDS-001, CICIDS2017 and KDDCup99 data sets.
+The folder **Multi_class EFC** contains scripts used to perform experiments with the Multi-class EFC with CICIDS2017 dataset.
 To reproduce this experiments, please read the README.md file inside that folder.